eclipse-glsp/glsp-theia-integration/README.md

 The example provides scripts and launch configs that pass this argument to test this connectivity option:

 - VS Code Launch config: `Launch Workflow Browser Backend (Integrated Node GLSP Server)`
-- Script: `yarn browser start:integrated` or `yarn electron start:integrated`
+- Script: `pnpm browser start:integrated` or `pnpm electron start:integrated`

 > _**Remark:**_ In production, one would decide for one way of connectivity, and would not implement all the different options as we do in the workflow diagram example.
 This was setup to easily show and switch between the different possibilities.